-During FY21, we have updated our range of corporate and social responsibility policies.
+During FY22, we continued to update our range of corporate and social responsibility policies.
 These policies communicate our standards and requirements to the business partners in our supply chain.

 The Chrisco Supply and Trading Terms Agreement must be signed by any supplier wishing to trade with Chrisco.
-This has been rolled out to our suppliers during FY21.
 The Agreement includes a clause on modern slavery and social responsibility which requires suppliers to take actions to address risks of modern slavery practices in any parts of their operations and supply chains, and suppliers are required to warrant and agree that they will: